 Braga was a day trip from Porto.
-Maybe the best way to describe what we experienced in Braga is for me to share the purchases I made that day.
+Maybe the best way to describe what we experienced in the city of Braga is for me to share with you the purchases I made there that day.

-I purchased a stylish pair of socks at a nice boutique store and then a few minutes later I purchased a beautiful religious medallion in one of the oldest church in Portugal.
+My first purchase was a stylish pair of socks which I bought at a nice boutique store and then just minutes later I purchased a beautiful religious medallion in one of the oldest church in Portugal.
 The city is filled with beautiful upscale clothing stores that are surrounded by imposing religious monuments and churches.
 It’s like the two are married together.
 The city’s religious heritage and its cultural past has been well preserved.
-It appears for us anyway as though it has merged seamlessly with a classy modern lifestyle.
+It appeared to us as though the church has merged seamlessly with a classy modern lifestyle.

 Braga is the 3rd largest city in Portugal.
-It is north of Porto and only approx. an hour by train.
-It’s a lively city and it has many young people who study at its university.
+It is north of Porto and is only an hour by train.
+It’s a lively city and has many youths studying at its university.

 Throughout the day we often heard the chiming sounds of various church bells as we sat out at lively cafés and bars.
-Even though we didn’t eat there we saw many nice restaurants.
+Even though we didn’t eat here we saw many nice restaurants along our path.

-We had a nice picnic in one of the beautiful parks of the city.
+We had a nice picnic lunch in one of the beautiful parks of the city.
 Our p’tite nappe champêtre accompanied us on this trip.😊

 There is no drive-through at this place below, (recognize the big “M”) but it’s all about location, location, location!
 Nothing like enjoying a Big Mac after church service.As we explored the city we came upon this little chapel where Catholics stop to pray (even just for a few minutes) as they are passing by.

-The practice of lighting candles that are lit for prayer intentions is still very present here and they burn outside all day long.
-Everyone we saw passing through this little alleyway that day was quickly stopping to illuminate one.
+The practice of lighting candles is still very present here and they burn outside all day long.
+Everyone we saw passing through this little alleyway was quickly stopping to illuminate one.

 If eyes could talk.

 This city is beautiful, clean and vibrant AND full of history and catholic relics.